 How Long Do The Termite Bait Rods Last

 The Sentricon termite baits will last for up to 5-years in the ground.
 They are changed every 5-years or before that if more than 50% has been consumed by termites.

 Changing the bait rod is very quick cheap and easy to do.
 This is another great aspect of this type of system.
 With other systems like soil barriers, it will require a complete re-installed of the system.

 The bait rods are safe for the whole family and pets.
 They are locked into the bait station and a key is required to access them.

 As mentioned earlier there are plenty of termite protection systems available today.
 The one most people will have heard about is the soil barrier.
 This type of termite protective barrier is also a great way to protect a home.
 But there are differences in soil barrier systems.

 The main difference between soil barriers is with the chemical used.
 The only one I recommend and use in my soil termite barriers is Termidor.

-Termidor works in the same way that the hexaflumuron bait works that’s inside the Sentricon system.
+Termidor works in the same way that the hexaflumuron bait works that are inside the Sentricon system.
 Termites don’t know they have it on them and it also gets passed through the whole colony.